-Pastoral support & mental well-being for higher education students
+Pastoral support & mental well-being

 We know that sometimes you might need some extra support in order to keep on top of things and make the most of your time at college.
 The Pastoral Mentors are here to support you with any issues that may be impacting on your ability to achieve and enjoy your time at college.
+The team offers a non-judgemental service to all students with a variety of support, including drop-ins, groupwork, appointments and phone support.

 You can talk to your Pastoral Mentor about anything that’s troubling you in or outside of college.
 This could include relationship and friendship issues, sexual health, financial or housing concerns, substance misuse, physical or mental health needs, or any worries or anxieties.
 Your Pastoral Mentor will offer support and can liaise on your behalf, if required, with tutors and external agencies.
 They can also refer you for specialised support in or out of college where needed.

-West Durrington Campus:
+West Durrington Campus: Room 101c

-Central Brighton Campus:
+Central Brighton Campus: Room PT6.02c

-Shoreham Airport Campus:
+Shoreham Airport Campus: Room A2

 Mental Wellbeing Advisers